quicwg/ops-drafts/draft-ietf-quic-applicability.md

 not admit server traffic for which it has not kept state for corresponding packets from the client.

-A QUIC application can adjust idle periods to manage the risk of timeout (noting that idle periods and the network idle timeout is distinct from the connection idle timeout, defined as the minimum of either endpoint's idle timeout parameter; see {{Section 10.1 of QUIC}}), but then there are three options:
+A QUIC applications can adjust idle periods to manage the risk of timeout.
+Idle periods and the network idle timeout are distinct from the connection idle timeout, which is defined as the minimum of either endpoint's idle timeout parameter; see {{Section 10.1 of QUIC}}).
+There are three options:

 - Ignore the issue, if the application-layer protocol consists only of interactions with no or very short idle periods, or the protocol's resistance